AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Final_Report.md

 ### Testing the System

-When the subteam activated the 100 RPM peristaltic pump at full capacity with input water from the sink, the sand bed was unable to fluidize.
+When the subteam activated the 100 RPM peristaltic pump at full capacity with input water from the sink, the sand bed did not fluidize.
 The subteam needed a peristaltic pump with greater capacity or a new reactor design with a smaller diameter.

-To compensate, the subteam assembled a parallel pump-head arrangement, as shown in Figure 10.
+To temporarily compensate, the subteam assembled a parallel pump-head arrangement, as shown in Figure 10.
 When the subteam activated the pump, the fluidized bed momentarily fluidized, as shown in [this video](https://drive.google.com/file/d/0B8i8Cm87we2icGkzNHlGcTdnVzZHdXZoTDV0OEpHTmhuWWMw/view?usp=sharing).
-While bubbles were visible in the video, these bubbles are likely from air in the influent tubing, not the fluidized bed itself.
+While bubbles were visible, these bubbles were likely from air caught in the influent tubing, not forming in the fluidized bed itself.

-This system was unstable, and it frequently leaked.
-The tubes connecting the pumps in parallel frequently came out of their barbed connections.
-Because of these issues, the subteam decided that this set-up would not work in the long run and that they should consider alternative solutions.
+This parallel system was unstable, and it frequently leaked.
+The tubes connecting the pump heads in parallel frequently came out of their barbed connections.
+Because of these issues, the subteam decided that this set-up would not work in the long run.

 ## Conclusions

-The Dissolved Gas subteam's first semester involved research, design, fabrication, and basic experimentation to develop a reactor to remove excess dissolved gas from influent water in AguaClara plants.
+The Dissolved Gas subteam's first semester involved research, design, fabrication, and basic experimentation to begin development of a reactor to remove excess dissolved gas from influent water in AguaClara plants.

 The subteam began development of a fluidized bed reactor that would encourage bubble formation by providing bubble nucleation sites.
 The subteam gathered literature on concepts including fluidization, bubble nucleation, and gas solubility.
-After analysis of literature, the subteam experimentally determined relevant system parameters, then designed and fabricated a prototype system.
+After analyzing the literature, the subteam experimentally determined relevant system parameters, then designed and fabricated a prototype system.

 After fabricating the prototype system, the subteam ran basic tests to determine its functionality.
-The reactor's sand bed failed to consistently fluidize while using a 100 RPM peristaltic pump, in both one-pump-head and four-pump-head configurations.
+The reactor's sand bed failed to consistently fluidize while using a 100 RPM peristaltic pump, in both one-pump-head and parallel four-pump-head configurations.

 The subteam must acquire a peristaltic pump of greater capacity.
 The subteam currently awaits the arrival of a new 600 RPM peristaltic pump to incorporate into the system.
 The Future Work section further describes the subteam's plan to complete the apparatus so as to reliably be able to fluidize the sand bed.